worapit/w0rapit-profile/README.md

 - 🌱 I’m currently learning **Generative AI**

-- 👯 I’m looking to collaborate on **UX/UI design projects with social impact or educational technology**
+- 👯 I’m looking to collaborate on **UX/UI design projects with social impact**

 - 👨‍💻 All of my UX/UI projects are available at [w0rapit.vercel.app](w0rapit.vercel.app)